shrinerb/shrine/doc/regenerating_versions.md

 While your app is serving uploads in production, you may realize that you want to change how your attachment's versions are generated.
-This means that, in addition to changing you processing code, you also need to reprocess the existing attachments.
+This means that, in addition to changing your processing code, you also need to reprocess the existing attachments.
 This guide is aimed to help doing this migration with zero downtime and no unused files left in the main storage.